-Counterwitnessing or support of activities which espouse beliefs contradictory to Strong Marriages' teaching, Statement of Faith, and Purpose Statement.
+Counterwitnessing or support of activities that espouse beliefs contradictory to Strong Marriages' teaching, Statement of Faith, and Purpose Statement.

-Engaging in any form of sexual misconduct, including but not limited to, adultery, cohabitation, fornication, homosexuality, pornography.
+Engaging in any form of sexual misconduct, including but not limited to, adultery, cohabitation, fornication, homosexuality, and pornography.

 The examples above are illustrative of the type of behavior that will not be permitted, but they are not intended to be an exhaustive listing.
 Any questions in connection with this policy should be directed to executive staff members of Strong Marriages.

 Doctrinal Statement Concerning Divorce

 I believe marriage is a covenant made with God.
 It is His design and intended to last a lifetime; therefore, this lasting relationship between man and woman should never be broken by human action.
 In Malachi 2:16, the Bible states that God hates divorce.
 Jesus also stated in Matthew 19:4- 6, "Haven't you read that at the beginning the Creator 'made them male and female,' and said, 'For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh?'
 So, they are no longer two but one.
 Therefore, what God has joined together, let man not separate."
 (NIV)

 Though the Bible does not condone divorce, the New Testament explicitly identifies two situations in which divorce is permissible.